ec-europa/europa-component-library/docs/Migrating-v4.md

   overridden by the data provided when working with the EU theme to `m`.
 - A selector `ecl-accordion__item--active` is now added via our vanilla js to mark the latest item the user interacted with.

+### Banner

+- The picture and the banner credit are now wrapper in a container `ecl-banner__picture-container` to handle the new position of the credit text.

 ### Breadcrumb

 - Font size of the separator icon is now `fluid` for both EC and EU, so it will automatically adjust based on the font size